ltw-webdesign-2/curriculum/image-formats.md

       We need to choose the best image format for each specfic image: for the highest clarity & lowest filesize.

-      **Getting some practice by looking & images and determining the best format with help your designs.**
+      **Getting some practice by looking at images and determining the best format will help your designs.**

   - content: |
       ## Instructions